ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-04-22 - Episode 8: Building resilient applications with Azure SQL Database

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/vEdvUxULf8A).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/vEdvUxULf8A).

 Whether your application is a monolith, a set of micro-services, or somewhere in between, the one design challenge you will always face is building resilience into it.